Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/08-links-ext/page-05.md

 </div>

-<span class="label label-info">Note</span> Clicking on such a link in a webpage will cause the webpage to try and open the user's default e-mail application.
-For that reason, it is also good practice to write the full e-mail address out.
-That way a user can easily copy the address from the browser into the e-mail client of their choice.
+<span class="label label-info">Note</span> Clicking on such a link in a webpage will cause the webpage to try and open the user's default email application.
+For that reason, it is also good practice to write the full email address out.
+That way, a user can easily copy the browser's address into the email client of their choice.